snyzeroff/Redditbot/README.md

 > Add your information in the .env file
 > Pick a subreddit to scan
 > Set your bot's reply with keywords in the file seleted_keywords.txt
-> Set the response of GPT–3 and define invitation to go to the *Starton* (in hypertext) website and adds 1 or 2 other decoys
+> Define the response of GPT–3 and set the invitation to go to *Starton*.
 > run main.py
 ```